eXtension Interface

 • The issue interface transactions are in program order (possibly a subset) and the CPU will at least attempt to offload instructions that it does not consider to be valid itself.

-• Every issue interface transaction has an associated register interface transaction.
+• Every issue interface transaction has an associated register interface transaction, if the instruction is not killed before the register transaction.
 It is not required for register transactions to be in the same order as the issue transactions.

 • Every issue interface transaction (whether accepted or not) must be marked as non-speculative or to be killed by a commit interface transaction.